mathkimchi/singularity/DEVLOG.md

 then sleeps for another 10 seconds.
 This makes sense.
 The holder for this is probably waiting on a mutex somewhere.

+...

+2026-03-05

+I added command hub with very jank "parsing" (just split tokens).

+I don't

+...

+2026-03-07 6:11PM

+Erhm, I kinda lost steam in the previous entry and didn't finish my sentence.

+I've been focusing on other things like finals, composing, and beginning to exercise again.
+But now, it's break so I'm still going to exercise, but there's no more finals.
+Plus, most my friends are traveling or going back home or visiting schools so I won't be wasting time with all that
+"making memories with friends before I graduate" business (sarchasm).

+In all seriousness, I've recently cut off the final unfulfilling time-wasters in my life.
+Namely, YouTube and Instagram.
+So, I'll try to do more productive things
+(like Singularity, music, maybe coding streams?) to overcome any urges I might get to suddenly start doomscrolling or something.

+I think I was going to say that I'll consider the Command Hub done for now, in the sense that I will move on.
+But, it isn't even done for the MVP yet, because I'll need to add actual children.

+Now, I'll work on a text editor, which should be really easy since I've done it before.